Everybody Hates Product Tours – Why You Should Hate Them Too

-Here are 5 reasons why you should hate product tours too (if you don’t already) and what to use instead:
+Here are 6 reasons why you should hate product tours too (if you don’t already):

 The first reason why you should consider staying away from product tours in your SaaS is that they simply won’t let you achieve the goal you want to achieve with them: teaching your users how to use your product.

-Front-loading knowledge about all your functionalities in a few tooltips and dragging the user around your product on a boring tour they will forget as soon as they close it is a sure-fire way to…overwhelm and bore them.
+Front-loading knowledge about all your functionalities in a few tooltips and dragging the user around your product on a boring tour is a surefire way to overwhelm and bore them.

 To teach the users about your product, you need to get them to engage with the functionality you want them to adopt.
-In other words – you need to get them to use it themselves in real life.
+In other words – you need to get them to use it themselves in real-time.

 The goal of your new user onboarding (or as we like to call it: primary onboarding) should be to get your user to adopt only the 2-3 key features that are responsible for getting them to the first ‘AHA!
 Moment’ – realizing the value of your product for the first time.

-Hence, the goal of your primary onboarding should be to get your users to adopt (start using) only the fey features that are absolute must-haves to use and understand your product.
+Hence, the goal of your primary onboarding should be to get your users to adopt (start using) only the key features that are absolute must-haves to use and understand your product.

 The boring and inefficient nature of product tours is the exact reason why so few people complete them in the first place.